mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 - before adding/configuring roller shutter Things (or installing a binding update) it is suggested to have all roller shutters `UP`, otherwise the Percent command won’t work until the roller shutter is fully rolled up
 - if the gateways gets disconnected then the binding cannot know anymore where the shutter was: if `shutterRun` is defined (and correct), then just roll the shutter all Up / Down and its position will be estimated again
 - the shutter position is estimated based on UP/DOWN timing and therefore an error of ±2% is normal

+#### `heating` and `cooling`

+`heating` and `cooling` channels assume that your BTicino heating/cooling actuators are configured as #1 and #2 respectively.
+To ensure the heating actuator is set up correctly for a Thermostat:
+1. open MyHome_Suite
+2. go to Thermostat configuration panel > *Plant settings*
+3. in *Actuators section* check if the first actuator listed is numbered "1".
+This will be the actuator which state will be returned by the binding in the `heating` channel
+4. if it is not numbered "1", find the actuator device corresponding to the same Thermo zone of the Thermostat and set the "Device number" property to "1"

 ## Google Assistant / Amazon Alexa / Apple HomeKit Integration